Build-Gravity/britt-lab/instructions.md

 **Additional Research Sources:**
 - Academic databases (Google Scholar, PsycINFO)
 - University of Waterloo faculty pages and recent course syllabi
-- Recent conference presentations or keynotes
 - Collaborative research networks and lab websites
-- Social media/academic Twitter for current interests and opinions

 **Research Goals:**
-Focus on understanding his methodological preferences and theoretical positions to guide both experiment design and architecture choice.
+Look for experiments that seem particularly clever or insightful, and figure out what makes them effective.

 ### 1.2 Research Analysis
 After running the Gemini prompt, analyze the results to identify:
 - **Primary research themes** that could inspire experiment topics
 - **Methodological preferences** that should guide your architecture choice
 - **Theoretical gaps** that present opportunities for novel contributions
-- **Complexity level** that matches his expectations
+- **Complexity level** appropriate for your audience

 ### 1.3 Documentation
 **Document your research findings:**